agrc/gis.utah.gov/about/contributing/edit-existing/index.md

 ![Create Pull Request]({% link about/contributing/edit-existing/images/CreatePullRequest_Button.png %})
 1. Congratulations!
 You contributed!

-**Method 2: Editing a page from within the AGRC Website GitHub repository**
+## Method 2: Editing a page from within the AGRC Website GitHub repository
+{: .text-left}

 1. Create a free [GitHub account](https://github.com/join), if you do not already have one.
 1. Go to the AGRC website repository on GitHub: [{{ site.github.repository_url }}]({{ site.github.repository_url }}).